ShubhamPawar-3333/Setup_scripts/README.md

 # Setup_scripts
-Collection of scripts for the setups of the tools required for DevSecOps projects
+Collection of scripts for the setups of tools required for DevSecOps projects